Audrey19/recycle/README.md

 4. Go to gulpfile.js and edit line 14 with your url.

 ## How to use it?
+1. Check if gulp is install (gulp --v) if not, check this [link](https://gulpjs.com/docs/en/getting-started/quick-start)
-1. Open the command line and go to your folder
+2. Open the command line and go to your folder
 2. Then, write "gulp" + enter
 3. Enjoy it !